 Below the cliffs of Miraflores are several of Lima’s most popular beaches.
 However, as you will see from above the cliffs, they are rocky.
 So the beach scene in Miraflores is almost exclusively enjoyed by surfers.
 There are several surf schools in Miraflores offering classes year round.

 Paragliding above the Miraflores coastline, Lima’s most iconic image, is another popular activity in Miraflores.
 You’ll inevitably see paragliders swooping up and down the Costa Verde from 230 to 500 feet above, or buzzing past Larcomar’s restaurants at lunchtime.
 Flights leave from Parque Raimondi in the Malecon.

 The Huaca Pucllana pyramid is one of the top archaeological sites in Lima.
 The recently restored site was a ceremonial and administrative site for the Lima and Wari cultures which lived in current-day Lima between 200 and 700 AD.
 Take a guided tour during the day or at night, when the ruins are tastefully illuminated.
 The on-site restaurant is hailed by critics.

 The Amano Museum features one of the most extensive pre-Columbian collections of textiles and ceramics, focusing on the Chancay Culture.
 Miraflores also has the Ricardo Palma House for the country’s celebrated author, the Alliance Française, the British Cultural Center and the American-Peruvian Cultural Institute (ICPNA).

 Parks and Plazas

-Parque Central and Parque Kennedy: home to Miraflores city hall and Virgen Milagrosa church.
+Parque Kennedy: home to Miraflores city hall and Virgen Milagrosa church.
 Known as Parque Kennedy, this is the focal point for international tourism in Lima.